lucywyman/blog/source/content/podcasts.rst

 already listen to, but to tell you about some lesser-known podcasts that I *love*.
 In no particular order:

 * `Oh No Ross and Carrie`_ -- the show where they don't just report on fringe science, spirituality, and claims of the paranormal, but take part themselves!
 Honestly, whether you enjoy hearing about UFO conferences and acupuncture or not, Ross and Carrie are 2 of the loveliest people you'll listen to.
 They're who I listen to when I've had a particularly stressful day, and need a few deep breaths of fresh air.
 * `More Perfect`_, the podcast about the Supreme Court, by Radio Lab.
+  Though often a bit depressing (aren't stories about people with power always depressing?), More Perfect is very well researched, high quality, and relevant pod.
 * `Young House Love Has A Podcast`_.
 I'm honestly not very 'into' interior design or home stuff, but I love this couples' banter and their relationship.
 In it for the laughs, with some tips about lighting on the side :)
 * `The Mystery Show`_.
-Starlee Kine, who you've definitely heard on This American Life (?), solves mysteries that can't be solved online.
+Starlee Kine, who you've definitely heard on This American Life, solves mysteries that can't be solved online.
 These aren't the "Who was that guy in that movie?" questions, but questions like "There's one photo of Britney Spears holding a book that only sold 100 copies.
 How did she get a hold of